Athanasius Sakharov: Early life

-Saint Athanasius Sakharov, birth name: Sergei Sakharov, was born on 2 July 1887, he was born in the Tsarevka Village in the Tambov Governorship.
-Throughout his early life Saint Athanasius and his family lived in the Russian city of Vladimir.
+Saint Athanasius Sakharov (birth name: Sergei Sakharov) was born on 2 July 1887 in the Tsarevka Village in the Tambov Governorship.
+Throughout his early life, Saint Athanasius and his family lived in the Russian city of Vladimir.
 Athanasius’ father, Gregory Zakharov, was a civil-ranking Court Councillor, whilst Athanasius’ mother, Matrona, was from a peasant family.

 An image of a young, Saint Athanasius Sakharov, holding a Bishop's Crozier.
 The image was taken in 1889, when Athanasius was 2 years old.

-Unfortunately when Athanasius was 1 1/2 years old, his father, Gregory Zakhorov died.
+When Athanasius was 1 1/2 years old, his father died.
 After Athanasius’ father's death, Matrona's piety increased and she took on the monastic lifestyle, which greatly influenced Athanasius’ spiritual life.
 During this period, the boy was very keen on attending lengthy Church Services and Liturgies.
-Even though he was young Saint Athanasius considered himself a servant of the church and told all his friends and classmates his dreams to achieve priesthood.
-Impressively at a young age, Athanasius learned how to sew, which he used his skill to sew many Church vestments and he embroidered many icon coverings.
+Even though he was young, Saint Athanasius considered himself a servant of the church and told all his friends and classmates of his desire to achieve priesthood.
+At a young age, Athanasius learned to sew, a skill which he used to sew Church vestments and to embroider many icon coverings.

 Education

-Athanasius Sakharov found his education difficult, he didn't slacken his efforts, but unexpectedly at the end of the school year he graduated at the top of the class.
+Athanasius Sakharov found his education difficult, but he didn't slacken his efforts, and unexpectedly at the end of the school year he graduated at the top of the class.
 Impressively, at the age of 12 he wrote his first troparion to the Shuisk-Smolensk icon of the Mother of God.

 Icon of the Shuisk-Smolensk Mother of God.

-After finishing his Primary Education, Athanasius entered a religious seminary in his hometown Vladimir.
+After finishing his primary education, Athanasius entered a religious seminary in his hometown Vladimir.
 As a religious seminary student, Athanasius displayed a talent at ignoring temptations.
 A clandestine chapter of the seminary ended, when one of its leaders died due to mishandling explosives.
 In the summer of 1901, revolutionary seminary students held a secret meeting later resulting in a riot amongst the students in December, when they went on strike refusing to attend the seminary.
-During this period, Athanasius was not interested in boycotting the seminary due to his refusal in taking part in Politics.
-Eventually after graduating the Vladimir Seminary, he transferred to the Moscow Religious Academy.
-During his stay at the Moscow Academy, he took on a monastic tonsure taking the name Athanasius after the famous Saint Athanasius of Alexandria.
-In 1912, Athanasius graduated the Moscow Academy with a degree in theology.
+During this period, Athanasius was not interested in boycotting the seminary due to his refusal in taking part in politics.
+Eventually after graduating from the Vladimir Seminary, he transferred to the Moscow Theological Academy.
+During his time at the Academy, he took on a monastic tonsure, taking the name Athanasius after Athanasius of Alexandria.
+In 1912, Athanasius graduated from the Academy with a degree in theology.

 Church Life

-In 1918, Athanasius Sakharov was invited to attend the Local Russian Orthodox Council in the city of Vladimir, Russia and from 1918 to 1920 the Saint was invited to join the Diocesan Vladimir Association.
+In 1918, Athanasius Sakharov was invited to attend the kocal Russian Orthodox Council in the city of Vladimir, Russia and from 1918 to 1920 he was invited to join the Diocesan Vladimir Association.
 On 20 January 1920 he was raised to the rank of the Archimandrite becoming the Abbot of the Nativity of the Theotokos Monastery in his home town of Vladimir, Russia.